cartyc/cartyc.github.io/content/posts/gatekeeper-with-kcc/index.md

 In my [last post](/posts/fun-with-gitops/) we deployed a GKE Cluster using Config Controller and Kubernetes Config Connector Resources.
 For this Post I wanted to look at enforcing policy in Config Controller so we can prevent non-compliant resources from being deployed.
 What we'll be doing is taking a look at how to prevent resources from being deployed in unapproved regions.

-For many of my clients this would align with [Guardrail # 5]((https://github.com/canada-ca/cloud-guardrails/blob/master/EN/05_Data-Location.md)) of the GC's Cloud Guardrails [Framework](https://github.com/canada-ca/cloud-guardrails) which has the objective of "Establish policies to restrict GC sensitive workloads to approved geographic locations.".
+This would align with [Guardrail # 5]((https://github.com/canada-ca/cloud-guardrails/blob/master/EN/05_Data-Location.md)) of the GC's Cloud Guardrails [Framework](https://github.com/canada-ca/cloud-guardrails) which has the objective of "Establish policies to restrict GC sensitive workloads to approved geographic locations.".
 What this means in our case is we'll be looking to ensure we can only deploy our resources to a Canadian Region (`northamerica-northeast1`, `northamerica-northeast2`).
 This policy can also be enforced via an Organization with [Organization Policy Resource Location Restriction](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations).

 So why if I have this organization policy would I want to enforce is elsewhere?
 In my opinion this policy is great but only enforces at deploy time, so when you run a `gcloud container clusters create` command, for example, this will start the creation of the desired service and after a while you should get an error which is great, it worked!